EPC

 Fast, Affordable, and Fully Compliant Energy Performance Certificates

-If you’re a landlord, homeowner, or property agent in London, obtaining an Energy Performance Certificate (EPC) is a legal requirement before renting or selling a property.
-At Landlord Certifications, we make it easier and more affordable than ever to get your EPC certificate in London—with prices starting from just £45.
-Our certified energy assessors carry out professional inspections across Greater London and provide valid EPCs that are compliant with the latest government regulations.
-Whether you need an EPC for a flat, house, or commercial premises, our service is designed for speed, simplicity, and value.
-You can book your EPC online in minutes, choose a convenient appointment time, and receive your digital certificate within 24–48 hours of inspection.
-There are no hidden fees, unnecessary delays, or complex procedures—just fast, reliable, and cheap EPC certificates delivered by experienced professionals.
-We work with landlords, letting agents, and homeowners throughout London, ensuring every property meets legal energy rating standards and is ready for the market.
-So whether you’re renewing your existing EPC or getting one for a new property, trust Landlord Certifications to provide a seamless, affordable, and fully accredited service—backed by expert support every step of the way.
+Whether for a flat, house, or commercial premises, our service is built around speed, convenience, and value.
+You can book online in minutes, select a suitable appointment, and receive your digital EPC within 24 to 48 hours of inspection.
+There are no hidden charges, unnecessary delays, or complicated procedures, just fast, reliable, and cost-effective EPCs delivered by experienced professionals.
+We work with landlords, letting agents, and homeowners throughout London, ensuring every property meets the required energy rating standards and is ready for market.
+Whether you are renewing an existing EPC or arranging one for a new property, trust Landlord Certifications to provide an accredited, affordable, and seamless service, supported by expert guidance at every stage.

 How to Get an EPC Certificate in England